fphilipe/dotfiles/README.md

 # dotfiles

 My dotfiles for vim, git, zsh, and more.
-Feel free to steel it all of portions of it.
+Feel free to steal it all or portions of it.
 Much of it was stolen from others, too.

 ## Installation